amalricBzh/dotclear2wordpress/README.md

 Is it fully fonctionnal ?
 -----
 Yes and not : it's ok for me, it can import my pages, posts, categories, tags and comments, and my media files.
+I migrated two blogs, one with 700 articles.

 But it miss some functionnality I do not need.
 Feel free to improve the script and submit your pull requests !